Jillian-glitch/CRUD_FLASK/README.md

 # CRUD_FLASK
-a flask application with CRUD functionalities.
+A flask application with CRUD functionalities.